UoS-COM1001/com1001-2024-25-spr/challenges/week1.md

    teaching COM1001, so `/phil`, `/donghwan` etc.

-   Make a view for each route that has our name and profile picture in (you can download our profile pictures from Blackboard, or the web).
+   Make a view for each route that has our name and profile picture in (you can take our profile pictures from the GitHub repository, or elsewhere on the web).

    b) Add a default route `/` to the app, with links to each profile page.
 When the app is launched, clicking this links will take the user to each profile page.